pubkey/rxdb/docs-src/replication.md

              * it might have missed out events that happend on the server.
              * So we have to emit a RESYNC so that the replication goes
              * into 'Checkpoint iteration' mode until the client is in sync
-             * and then it will go into 'Event observation' mode again.
+             * and then it will go back into 'Event observation' mode again.
              */
             pullStream$.next('RESYNC');
         }